 ・Environmental protection of land and sea

-Important social issue Impact of initiatives to respond to social issues Locations in the Sustainability Report 2023 GRI topics
+| Important social issue | Impact of initiatives to respond to social issues | Locations in the Sustainability Report 2025 | GRI topics |

-By promoting tree planting, we will contribute to the preservation of biodiversity.
+By promoting the recycling of plastic bottles, we will prevent ocean pollution.
+By promoting tree planting, we will contribute to the preservation of biodiversity. |

 <Shared value and sustainability theme>